Internet Explorer 7 will not show Flash (swf) content

 the new "Cross-Domain Protection feature" will kick in and you will get a blank screen with a script error notification on the Status bar.
 This is radically different behavior than was the case with the IE6 and earlier

 Note: IE7 is Opted into this new security feature by default, and there is no specific mechanism in "Internet Options" to Opt IE7 out of this new feature.

 into the Trusted Sites Zone.
 This should allow the SWF file to be viewed in the Browser without the Script error.

 and choose "Save target as" and save the SWF file to your Desktop.
 Once the file is download to the Desktop, Right-click on the file and choose button labeled "Unblock", click on the button to Unblock the file and it can then be viewed in the Browser locally by opening IE7 and clicking on File --> Open and browsing to the Flash file on your Desktop.

 Remove the Checkmark in the box next to "Allow active content to

 Note: While this solution will allow the Flash file to open and play in the Browser, it creates another issue if you want to run Active content on your machine by clicking on a local HTML file with Active content.

-any additional security it might offer, you can turn off this feature
+than any additional security it might offer, you can turn off this

 Navigate to the following Registry Key: